StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/honoring-and-obeying-parents/higher.md

 My counsel for all women who are victims of domestic abuse is to make every effort to leave (heads high -- the shameful behavior of their abusive husbands is not their fault in any way) so as to protect themselves and any children in the equation.

 In such situations, women have *every* right to divorce and leave. (...duh).
+Just because reconciliation would be ideal does not mean it is mandatory, and it is especially reprehensible to force such a position upon women who already have to deal with abuse from the very people that are supposed to love and cherish them.

-It blows my mind that there are teachers who teach and promote points of view along the lines of "the Bible never makes an abuse exception for divorce, so women have no right to leave, and if they do divorce their abusive husbands, they can never get into any other relationship without committing adultery."
+It blows my mind that there are teachers (or rather, "teachers") who teach and promote points of view along the lines of "the Bible never makes an abuse exception for divorce, so women have no right to leave, and if they do divorce their abusive husbands, they can never get into any other relationship without committing adultery."
 Matthew 18:6 comes to mind -- such gross and hypocritical legalism, especially coming from people who ought to know better, will in no way go unpunished.
 (Compare James 3:1).

 {{% /sidenote %}}